 The open source Java library ImgLib2 supports creating a new image from the scratch with just a couple of lines of Java code.
 Using the ImgLib2 library, you can create different types of images such as simple image, 3D image, ImgFactory & more.
 You can also modify images of the existing images with just a couple of lines of code.

 The ImgLib2 library has included functionality for image duplication using Java commands.
 You can easily make a copy of the existing image.
 You can employ Cursors to achieve this task.
 You can also use the copy method which is a generic method and the great thing is that it will work on any kind of Type.

 View Images Partly via Java

 The free ImgLib2 library enables software developers to display of only some parts of the image inside their apps via a couple of lines of Java code.
-Views are very powerful and you can use them to display selected parts of the images, display a rotated view, and few other things.
+Views are powerful and you can use them to display selected parts of the images, display a rotated view, and few other things.
 Views can be RandomAccessible, Interval, and can therefore be made Iterable.

 Sparse Data Management

 The free ImgLib2 library gives software developers the capability to work sparse data using Java code.
 The library has provided two interpolation schemes for displaying sparse data.
-Users can compute a value for every location in space by returning either the value of the closest sample or an interpolated, distance-weighted value of the k nearest neighbors to the sampled location.
+Users can compute a value for e location in space by returning either the value of the closest sample or an interpolated, distance-weighted value of the k nearest neighbors to the sampled location.